roy-shudipto/melSeg/README.md

 `python3 melseg_analyzer.py --root example_logs/ --outpath example_logs/log_analysis.csv`

 ## Code Formatting
-Black is a Python code formatter that enforces a consistent style by rewriting code to conform to PEP 8 style guide.
+**Black** is a Python code formatter that enforces a consistent style by rewriting code to conform to **PEP 8** style guide.

 #### Command
 `sh run_black.sh`

 ## Code Linting
-Linting is the process of static code analysis that examines your code for errors, stylistic issues, and potential problems.
-There are many different linters available for Python, Flake8 is used here.
+Linting is the process of static code analysis that examines code for errors, stylistic issues, and potential problems.
+There are many different linters available for Python, **Flake8** is used here.

 #### Command
 `sh run_flake8.sh`

-#### Command
-`sh run_black.sh`

 ## Metric Calculation
 Following metrics are calculated while training the model.